 Herts is also a member of the Hertfordshire Higher Education Consortium, a partnership between the University and four colleges: Hertford Regional, North Hertfordshire, Oaklands and West Herts.
 Students benefit from industry-focused teaching and resources which ensure they have the skills and knowledge to progress upon completion of their courses.

 Our Schools of Study and Strategic Business Units (SBUs)

 Our seven Schools of Study offer more than 500 graduate and undergraduate programmes across our two vibrant, inclusive campuses and Bayfordbury Observatory.
-Over 30,000 students from 140 countries benefit from our academic excellence, access to state-of-the-art facilities and unique opportunities to engage with industry and the public sector—during their time with us, and beyond.
+Just under 32,000 students from 140 countries benefit from our academic excellence, access to state-of-the-art facilities and unique opportunities to engage with industry and the public sector—during their time with us, and beyond.